 The first replenishment vessel in class, Hulun Lake (965), was launched by the GSI shipyard in December 2015.
 The ship commenced sea trials in December 2016 and underwent replenishment-at-sea trials with a Type 071 landing platform dock (LPD) in waters of the South China Sea in the first half of 2017.

 Hulun Lake was commissioned into service with the PLAN during a ceremony held at Guangzhou Shipyard in September 2017.
-The second vessel in class is currently under construction at the GSI shipyard for scheduled delivery between 2018 and 2019.
+The second vessel in class is currently under construction at the GSI shipyard with delivery scheduled for between 2018 and 2019.

 The replenishment ship has a large resupply capacity and can complement and replenish a carrier battle group or a long-range task force.

 The Type 901 Class is a state-of-the-art, new-generation resupply ship indigenously developed by Chinese designers.
 The large replenishment vessel is propelled by a gas turbine propulsion system to ensure an optimum speed allowing the ship to sail along with warships.

 The vessel has an overall length of approximately 240m, beam of 32m and draft of 10.8m.
 The displacement of the vessel is more than 45,000t, which is approximately twice the tonnage of the Type-903 class replenishment vessels in service with the PLAN.

 Type 901 is fitted with multiple fuelling and cargo delivery stations, including two fuelling stations and one cargo delivery station on the starboard side as well as three fuelling stations and one cargo delivery station on the port side.
 The stations are similar to that of the US Navy’s future class of supply vessel, the T-AO(X).